 A daily skincare routine that incorporates products that are clinically and dermatologically proven to address age spots can be an effective solution.
 Being non-invasive, dermo-cosmetic products can be used year-round.
 They can also extend the results of a dermatological treatment such as a chemical peel or laser therapy.

-The Eucerin Anti-Pigment range has been specially formulated to reduce age spots (and other forms of hyperpigmentation) for more even and radiant skin.
 All four products in the range – a day cream, night cream, serum and spot corrector – contain Thiamidol, an effective and patented ingredient that acts at the root cause of hyperpigmentation by reducing melanin production.
 It has been clinically and dermatologically proven to reduce dark spots and prevent their re-appearance.
 First results are visible after two weeks and improve continuously with regular use.
 Products in the Eucerin Anti-Pigment range can also be used to extend the benefits of dermatological treatments.

 Dermatological treatments for age spots